 Due to the Asian economic crises in the late 1990s, many Asian students studying in the U.S. suddenly found themselves without funds to continue their education.
 An initial grant of $7.5 million from the Freeman Foundation provided almost 1400 student loans over the course of two years.
 Repayments of the loans later enabled IIE to help students and scholars affected by the 2005 Tsunami.
 Other donors interested in Asia made possible the rescue of hundreds of scholars in the wake of the uprising in Tiananmen Square and those victims of the Cultural Revolution.

 In June 1999, IIE announced a grant from the Open Society Institute creating a new fund for thousands of students studying in the U.S. from Albania, Macedonia and the former Yugoslavia whose families could no longer support them financially or who had no home to which they could return.

 Scholar Rescue Fund, 2002-Present

 The Scholar Rescue Fund (SRF) formalizes and seeks to endow the Institute's long history of assisting scholars under threat.
-It has enabled the Institute to issue academic fellowships to over 500 scholars from 50 countries (over 750 awards, including renewal fellowships), and place these SRF fellows at nearly 300 host partner institutions in 40 different countries.
+It has enabled the Institute to issue academic fellowships to more than 625 scholars from 54 countries (984 awards, including renewal fellowships), and place these SRF fellows at 335 host partner institutions in 41 different countries.